Visit the longhouse

 Traditionally, Duwamish people have adapted to a changing environment, and the food served may reflect this by mixing traditional foods with contemporary ones, giving birth to a new Duwamish cuisine.

-The Duwamish Longhouse and Cultural Center project began in the 1990s with our partners from the community helping us towards our goal of reclaiming land within our ancestral territory.
+The Duwamish Longhouse and Cultural Center (DLCC) project began in the 1990s with our partners from the community helping us towards our goal of reclaiming land within our ancestral territory.